weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 [Docker Swarm](http://docs.docker.com/swarm/) provides a native clustering environment for its Docker engines by turning a pool of Docker hosts into a single, virtual host.

-In this tutorial we will configure a simple swarm and make it discoverable using Weave Net  Weave is agnostic to the swarm way of doing things and instead deploys DNS that allows you to communicate with your apps using standard tools, regardless of the topology.
+In this tutorial we will configure a simple swarm and make it contents discoverable with Weave Net  Weave is agnostic to the way in which Docker Swarm is organized, and instead deploys a standard network, making hosts discoverable, and allowing you to manage your distributed app even if they exist within a Swarm.

 It also enhances the scalability of a Swarm cluster. (how?)

 Specifically, you will:

   1. Set up a Docker Swarm cluster of 3 virtual hosts.
   2. Deploy Weave Net and discover hosts through DNS.
   3. Deploy a sample app to test that hosts are communicating within the Docker Swarm

-  - 15-25 minutes
+This example requires no programming, some UNIX skill and will it take approximately 15-25 minutes to complete.

 ## What you will use